RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 ![alt text](/img/clique-bait/case-study-6-erd.PNG "Entity Relationship Diagram")
 <br>

-The original dataset have five data tables.
+The original dataset has five data tables.
 The primary data table is "events" which is the raw data of the customer visits.
-It stores the visits id, the visti time, the page visited and the activities on the page.
+It stores the visits id, the visit time, the page visited and the activities on the page.

 <br>

 The "users" table stores the customers information including their user id and the cookies they have and the time each cookie generated.
 <br>

 "Event_identifier" and "Page Hierarchy" are mapping tables.
 The former provides the activities names for each event_id and the page name and the latter maps out the page_name and product hierarchy for each page id.
 Note that each product has a page Hence it has a unique page id and product id.
 <br>

-Finally, the "campaign identifier" table provide the three campaigns's start date and end date and the products that the camppaign was on.
+Finally, the "campaign identifier" table provide the three campaigns’ start date and end date and the products that the campaign was on.

 # Data Analysis  <a name="data-analysis"></a>